UncleCShark/Cmaketopia/Docs/CommandLine.md

 In this tutorial we'll use [CMake]({{site.baseurl}}/Docs/AdditionalReadingResources#cmake-id).
 It is a suite of tools which can help us to end up our project successfully.
 It is useful from building then testing right through to preparing packages ready for distribution.

-### Compilation environment

-To work properly a compiler needs a correct operating environment.
-The tools in the toolchain are command-line build tools, which need several environment variables to work properly.
-Variables are customized for your installation and build configuration.
-For instance Visual C++ command-line tools use the PATH, TMP, INCLUDE, LIB, and LIBPATH environment variables. (see detail [Set the Path and Environment Variables for Command-Line Builds]({{site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id)).
-For GNU compilers see [Environment Variables Affecting GCC]({{site.baseurl}}/Docs/AdditionalReadingResources#GNU-id).
-As a cross-platform programmers we should think abstractively.
-Try to think of building process in general terms and treat your build tools as a implementation of a part of this abstraction.
-Just like [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming).
-When I write a terminal or a console I mean any implementation of it, [macOS](https://en.wikipedia.org/wiki/Terminal_(macOS)), [Mintty]({{ site.baseurl}}/Docs/AdditionalReadingResources#MSYS2-id) for example.
-A shell, it can be [Bash]({{ site.baseurl}}/Docs/AdditionalReadingResources#GNU-id), [Cmd]({{ site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id).
-To prepare a compilation environment Windows toolchains provide scripts (see details [piggybacking](#piggybackings) for [MSVC](#msvc)  and [MSYS2](#msys2)) that set a number of environment variables required for build tools.
-On Linux there is typically a dominant C++ compiler and the compiling environment is set out of box.
-A process of building binaries manually can be described as follow:

-- open your terminal/console;
-- if it's applicable set any environment variables required by your toolset;
-- enter commands for a building (compile, archive, link)

-For Windows users.
-Very often for Mingw64 compiler setting Path variable is enough.
-Although using shortcut [Mingw64-shell](#mingw64-shell) is **preferable**.
-To set variable write in command line:
-    **set PATH=\<directory where your Mingw64 compiler is>;%PATH%**;

 ### Source code

 C++ supports separate compilation.
 We can split our program into several files, each of which can be compiled independently.
 In short .h files contains declaration, .cpp files hold definitions, implementation within themselves.